ComputerScienceHouse/vote/README.md

 ## Configuration

-You'll need to set up these values in your environment.
-Ask an RTP for OIDC credentials.
-A docker-compose file is provided for convenience.
-Otherwise, I trust you to figure it out!
+If you're using the compose file, you'll need to ask an RTP for the vote-dev OIDC secret, and set it as `VOTE_OIDC_SECRET` in your environment

+If you're not using the compose file, you'll need more of these

 ```
 VOTE_HOST=http://localhost:8080